 A Doctor of Pharmacy (PharmD) degree from the University of Toronto's Leslie Dan Faculty of Pharmacy opens the door to diverse and rewarding health-care careers.
-Consistently ranked as the top faculty of pharmacy in Canada and one of the top five in the world, we offer a vibrant community of world-leading professionals and researchers and endless opportunities for growth.
+Consistently ranked as the top faculty of pharmacy in Canada, we offer a vibrant community of world-leading professionals and researchers and endless opportunities for growth.

 Unlike any other faculty of pharmacy, we're located in the heart of Toronto's Discovery District, a nexus of scientific innovation and entrepreneurial creativity.
 As part of this unique health and research ecosystem, we partner with 12 affiliated teaching hospitals, many within walking distance from our building.

 Career Opportunities in Pharmacy: